 "If you let go, something will happen."
 Paul Williams

-During this open deepening workshop series taking as a base the essential body work of Irmgard Bartenieff, we will take the time to explore our own body, our movement patterns and the connections and muscle chains within the body and also to change them.
+During this workshop series taking as a base the essential body work of Irmgard Bartenieff and having the overhead theme of the shoulders, we will take the time to explore our own body, our movement patterns and the connections and muscle chains within the body and also to change them.